burrows/statechart/OVERVIEW.md

 Simply tracking the current state of a system is usually not enough and you'll want to maintain some additional data (such as model objects loaded from an API) as your statechart moves through different states.
-This is called the state context and is an arbitrary object that can be updated by state enter, exit, and event handlers.
+This is called the state context and is an arbitrary object that can optionally be updated by state enter, exit, and event handlers.
 You must specify the type of this object as a generic type parameter when instantiating `Statechart`.